root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 Readers supporting a certain version of the specification should support reading files that were written according to previous versions of the same epoch.

-Readers should support reading data written according to _newer_ format versions of the same epoch in the following way
+Readers should support reading data written according to _newer_ format versions of the same epoch in the following way:

   - Unknown trailing information in the anchor, in envelopes, and in frames should be ignored.
     For instance, when reading frames, readers should continue reading after the frame-provided frame length rather than summing up the lengths of the known contents of the frame.
-    Checksum verification, however, should still take place and include known and unknown contents.
+    Checksum verification, however, should still take place and must include both known and unknown contents.
   - Unknown column, cluster, or field flags should be ignored.
   - Unknown IDs for extra type information should be ignored.
-  - When a reader encounters an unknown column type or an unknown field type or field version or field structure, it should ignore the entire top-level field that the column or field belongs to.
+  - When a reader encounters an unknown column type or an unknown field type, field version or field structure, it should ignore the entire top-level field this column or field belongs to.
     It should also ignore any projected fields and alias columns whose source fields or columns are already ignored.
   - When a reader encounters an unknown feature flag, it must refuse reading any further.